JayShortway/ttwatch-docker/README.md

 ### Option A: Use a symlink
 Steps 1 through 4 only have to be performed at first use.
 1. Figure out the vendor and product ID of your watch using `lsusb`.
 Use `lsusb -v` for more descriptive output.
 2. Create a `udev` rule file on the host at `/etc/udev/rules.d/99-tomtom-watch.rules`, and add the following rule.
-Make sure the vendor ID and product ID are correct for your watch.
+Make sure the vendor and product ID are correct for your watch.
 ```shell
 SUBSYSTEM=="usb", ATTR{idVendor}=="1390", ATTR{idProduct}=="7474", SYMLINK+="tomtom_watch"
 ```